SFR Logo

 SFR Logo 1999-2008

-After the redesign, a new logo was approved, almost no different from the previous one.
-The owner wanted to keep it familiar and recognizable among customers since it is extremely important for telephone operators—otherwise, you can lose the subscriber base.
+After the redesign, a new logo was approved, almost identical to the previous one.
+The owner wanted to keep it familiar and recognizable to customers, since it is extremely important for telephone operators; otherwise, you can lose your subscriber base.
 The only change in the emblem was the background: thanks to the shadows, it became three-dimensional.

 2008 – 2014